srai98i/100-Days-Of-Code/README.md

 - Solved a Codewars problem to practice my JavaScript skills.
 Broke down the problem into smaller, more manageable tasks in order to find a solution.

 ### Day 4
-- Practiced applying different array methods to find solutions to Codewars problems.
+- Focused on Codewars to strengthen my Vanilla JS and problem solving skills.
+Practiced applying different array methods to find solutions.